Learning Visual Representations for Transfer Learning by Suppressing Texture: Experiments

-\textbf{ImageNet.} In Table \ref{tab: Stylized_Classification_experiments}, we show results by using Anisotropic ImageNet for supervised classification.
+\textbf{ImageNet:} In Table \ref{tab: Stylized_Classification_experiments}, we show results using Anisotropic ImageNet for supervised classification.
 We observe that Anisotropic ImageNet improves performance in both ImageNet classification and object detection.
-For Gaussian blurring experiments, we closely follow \citet{chen2020improved} and add a Gaussian blur operator with random radius from 10 to 20 and train in a similar manner to Stylized ImageNet \citep{Geirhos2018ImageNettrainedCA}.
-So, this result shows that Anisotropic ImageNet is similar to Stylized ImageNet and is a better alternative to Gaussian blurring.
-We also observe that Gaussian blurring does not perform as well as Anisotropic ImageNet in terms of ImageNet \texttt{top-1} and VOC object detection performance.
-Hence, blurring the image completely without respecting boundaries and edges does not improve performance as much as Anisotropic diffusion.
+We also use Pix2Pix model for learning to suppress texture.
+Pix2Pix model converts a normal image to texture suppressed image.
+For Gaussian blurring experiments, we closely follow \cite{chen2020improved} and add a Gaussian blur operator with variance from 10 to 20 and train in a similar manner to Stylized ImageNet \cite{Geirhos2018ImageNettrainedCA}.
+We can see that our proposed Pix2Pix Anisotropic ImageNet performs better than both Stylized ImageNet and Gaussian blurring.
+Hence, blurring the image completely without respecting boundaries and edges, or distorting the shape information by style transfer does not improve performance.

-\textbf{Different Texture Removing Methods.} We also provide results using different texture removing methods and different hyper-parameters for Anistropic diffusion in Table \ref{tab: Stylized_Classification_experiments}.
-We observe that as we increase the number of iterations and remove more and more texture from images, performance starts to degrade possibly due to the difference that comes in the data distribution after removing texture information.
-The most simple texture removing method \citep{Perona1990ScaleSpaceAE} has the best results.
-We also show results on the task of label corruption in supplementary material.
+\textbf{Different Texture Removing Methods.} We also provide results using different texture removing methods and different hyper-parameters for Anisotropic diffusion in Table \ref{tab: Stylized_Classification_experiments}.
+We observe that as we increase the number of iterations and remove more and more texture from images, performance starts to degrade, possibly due to the difference that comes in the data distribution after removing texture information.
+The most simple texture removing method \cite{Perona1990ScaleSpaceAE} has the best results.